-- Plan, repair, rehabilitate, acquire, or construct a building or facility including a processing facility; - ii.
-Purchase, rent, or install fixed equipment;
+- i.
+Plan, repair, rehabilitate, acquire, or construct a building or facility including a processing facility; - ii.
+Purchase, rent, or install fixed equipment; - iii.

-- iii.
 Repair or maintain privately owned vehicles; - iv.
 Pay for the preparation of the cooperative agreement application; - v.
 Fund political activities; - vi.
 Purchase alcohol, give-away promotional items, or entertainment; - vii.
 Lend money to support farming or agricultural business operation or expansion; - viii.
 Pay entrance fees, conference registration fees, or other expenses to conferences or similar activities for any person not on the agenda or not working at an event booth promoting RMA programs or the RMA funded project.
 These expenses will not be paid for the recipient's Board of Directors, family members or similar entities; - ix.
-Pay costs associated 501(c) applications; and - x.
-Fund any activities prohibited in 2 CFR Parts 200 and 400, as applicable.
+Pay costs associated 501(c) applications; and

-4. Indirect Cost Rates

-- i.
-Indirect costs allowed for projects submitted under this announcement will be limited to ten (10) percent of the total direct cost of the cooperative agreement.
+- x.
+Fund any activities prohibited in 2 CFR Parts 200 and 400, as applicable. - 4.
+Indirect Cost Rates - Indirect costs allowed for projects submitted under this Announcement will be limited to ten (10) percent of the total direct cost of the cooperative partnership agreement.
 Therefore, when preparing budgets, applicants should limit their requests for recovery of indirect costs to the lesser of their institution's official negotiated indirect cost rate or 10 percent of the total direct costs. - ii.
-RMA reserves the right to negotiate final budgets with successful applicants.

-5. Other Submission Requirements
+RMA reserves the right to negotiate final budgets with successful applicants. - 5.
+Other Submission Requirements http://rvs.umn.edu/Home.aspx.
+RMA strongly encourages applicants to submit applications well in advance of the deadline.
+Application packages submitted after the deadline will be rejected with no exceptions granted.
+Rejected applications will be retained during the RFA process, but will not be made an award.

 Applicants are entirely responsible for ensuring that RMA receives a complete application package by July 10, 2017 at 5:00 p.m.
-EDT at the following website: http://rvs.umn.edu/Home.aspx.
+EDT at the following website: